 MAIN THEME: The Royal Museum of the Armed Forces and Military History tells the story of Belgium’s involvement in wars, including World War II.

 The Royal Museum of the Armed Forces and Military History in Brussels, Belgium is more than your typical WWII museum.
 In fact, it is not a WWII museum at all.
 Instead it is a museum that is dedicated to Belgium’s role in a variety of wars throughout history, including the two world wars.
 This museum is actually part of the World Heritage Institute.
 This is an organisation that looks into the different types of military history sites within the country.
 It is a unique museum that allows you to explore the role that Belgium played in the history of WWII while also exploring a number of different military periods of the country; a truly unique experience.

 MAIN THEME: The National Museum of the Air Force is a museum that shares with visitors the story of the Air Force in the United States including their involvement in WWII.

-This museum if another one that is not just a WWII museum.
+This museum is another one that is not just a WWII museum.
 In fact, while it has some rather interesting WWII artifacts and information, the museum is home to air force artifacts from the time of its inception.
-The reason that it is being included in this WWII list is that it the museum is home to the B-17 Memphis Belle.
+The reason that it is included in this WWII list is that the museum is home to the B-17 Memphis Belle.
 Now, if you are not familiar with the B-17 Memphis Belle, there are a few key facts that you should be aware of.
 The B-17 Memphis Belle is on display in the section of the museum that is reserved for WWII memorabilia, so if you are not interested in other wars, you could visit the museum for this specific exhibition.
 This aircraft actually flew in every combat zone in WWII.

 US Naval Academy Museum